5t-RawBeRry/APEX_AIMBOT/README.md

 # Contact

-This repository is the open-source community version and does not provide an executable .exe program.
-If you need the .exe program, please go to this repository: https://github.com/ApexPluto/ApexPluto_AIMBOT, or you can join our QQ group is 644134220 for technical communication
+If you require an executable .exe program, please note that this repository is the open-source community version and does not offer one.
+However, you can obtain the .exe program by visiting the following repository: https://github.com/ApexPluto/ApexPluto_AIMBOT.
+Additionally, technical communication can be facilitated by joining our QQ group with the ID `644134220`.